Andrea101288/RenewedPong/README.md

 # RenewedPong

-University Project Written in C#, it's the old game called pong with a new Graphic interface.
+University Project Written in C# Using visual Studio Framework, it's the old game called pong with a new Graphic interface.